What is Pupil Premium?

 - Guarantee element of State Pension Credit

-- Child Tax Credit, not entitled to Working Tax Credit and have an annual income that does not exceed £16,190
+- Child Tax Credit, provided you are not also entitled to Working Tax Credit and have an annual income of no more that £16,190, as assessed by HMRC

 - The child was adopted from care on or after 30 December 2005, or left care under a Special Guardianship Order on or after the same date or left care under a Residence Order on or after 14 October 1991.